DTJF/cmakefbc/cmake_fb_deps/Tool.md

 \Item{Cannot open <output>} The tool isn't able to open the output file with write access.
 Check the directory and the permissions (user privileges).

+All further exeptions (ie. when a nested source file isn't readable with the given path information) are handled internaly without user information.

+On non LINUX systems (with fixed stack size) this may result in segment fault exeptions, when the recursively scanned files are big and / or they include a lot of nested files.
+Increase the stack size at compile time in that case (option -t).

 Background  {#SecBackground}